nirjhar17/openshift-ai-tiering/docs/medium-blog.md

 └───────────────────────────────────────────┘
 ```

+## How the Components Talk to Each Other

+**Gateway** — The entry point.
+All requests come here first.
+We use `opendatahub.io/managed: "false"` annotation to tell ODH: "Don't create any policies for this gateway."

+**WasmPlugin** — Auto-created by Kuadrant when you create AuthPolicy/RateLimitPolicy.
+It intercepts requests and calls Authorino and Limitador.
+You never create this manually.

+**Authorino** — The authentication service in `kuadrant-system` namespace.
+It validates the token, calls MaaS API to get the tier, and checks RBAC permissions.

+**MaaS API** — A simple Go app we deploy.
+It reads a ConfigMap and translates user groups into tier names (e.g., "premium").

+**Limitador** — The rate limiting service.
+It receives the tier from Authorino and checks: "Is this premium user under 20 requests?"
+If yes, allow.
+If no, return 429.

+**HTTPRoute** — Routes the request to your model backend after all checks pass.

 ## The Key Insight: `opendatahub.io/managed: "false"`

 The secret to making this work cleanly is creating a **separate Gateway** with the annotation: